Do I Need Pool Closing Chemicals? Complete Winter Guide

 - Shock the Pool 24-48 Hours Before Closing

-Add liquid chlorine or calcium hypochlorite shock to achieve 10-12 ppm free chlorine.
+Add liquid chlorine or calcium hypochlorite shock to achieve the shock level for your CYA (about 40% of CYA).
 This eliminates any bacteria or organic contaminants that could cause problems during winter.
-Use 1 gallon of 12.5% liquid chlorine per 10,000 gallons to raise chlorine by approximately 13 ppm.
-Allow the chlorine level to drop to 1-3 ppm before proceeding to the next step. - Add Winter Algaecide
+Raise free chlorine to shock level for your CYA (our all-in-one pool calculator sizes the dose).
+Allow the chlorine level to drop to 4-6 ppm before proceeding to the next step (typically 24-48 hours depending on sun exposure and temperature). - Add Winter Algaecide

-Pool antifreeze (propylene glycol) protects your plumbing from freeze damage.
-You'll need approximately 1 gallon of antifreeze per 10 feet of 1.5-inch pipe.
+After blowing out lines, add pool antifreeze (propylene glycol) as backup protection.
+You'll need approximately 0.9 gallons of antifreeze per 10 feet of 1.5-inch pipe (1.5-inch pipe holds about 0.092 gallons per linear foot).
 Pour antifreeze into skimmer lines, return lines, and any other plumbing that cannot be completely drained.
 Never use automotive antifreeze, which is toxic and will damage your pool equipment. - Add Enzyme Products (Optional but Recommended)

 Enzyme-based products like Natural Chemistry Pool Perfect break down organic contaminants that accumulate during winter.
 Add according to package directions, typically 1 liter per 20,000 gallons.
 This step helps prevent waterline scum and reduces spring cleanup. - Consider a Winter Chemical Kit